rpatterson/nOrg/doc/design.rst

     be as email-like as possible and a node should be able to be sent as an email by only adding headers.

+collaboration with security
+    Nodes may be assigned to entities, be they individuals, groups, etc..
+Assignment is not considered *accepted*, however, unless the assignment is cryptographically signed by the entity.

 .. _`MIME parts`: http://en.wikipedia.org/wiki/Multipurpose_Internet_Mail_Extensions#Multipart_messages
 .. _`Message-Id field`: http://tools.ietf.org/html/rfc5322#section-3.6.4